nadirhamid/apache-whitelist-modwl-c/README.md

 And then point your browser to {your_machines_ip}/any_static_file.html

-and see the output it should look something like:
+the output should look something like:
 	WLEnabled: 1
 	WLDebug: 1
 	Initialized bot: Googlebot/2.1